loopbackio/loopback.io/pages/en/lb2/Model-hooks.md

 //...
 CoffeeShop.afterUpdate = function(next) {
   //your logic goes here
-  this.name = 'New coffee shop name; //you can access the created model via `this` next();
+  this.name = 'New coffee shop name'; //you can access the created model via `this` next();
 };
 //...